w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-validator.md

 #### Getting the authorization keys

-The secure validator set up supports Google Cloud, AWS, Microsoft Azure, and Packet.
+The validator setup supports Google Cloud, AWS, Microsoft Azure, and Packet.
 For this tutorial we will be using Google Cloud.

 ##### Log in to the Google Cloud console